 Have Your CT Scan at UVA Health

-Regardless of the specifics of your CT scan, the radiologists and radiologic technicians at UVA Radiology and Medical Imaging will do everything they can to make sure you have a good experience.
+Regardless of the specifics of your CT, the radiologists and radiologic technicians at UVA Radiology and Medical Imaging will do everything they can to make sure you have a good experience.
 They will work to explain the exam procedure to you, make you comfortable during the exam, minimize your radiation exposure, and provide clear and detailed results.

 Ask your care provider to refer you to UVA Radiology and Medical Imaging for your CT scan.
-Call (434) 982-6600 to schedule a consultation or ask about an upcoming CT scan.
+Call (434) 982-6600 to schedule a consultation or ask about an upcoming scan.